 This can take some time to accomplish, but consider it free advertising once you start to rank higher in search results for your area.

 Imagine if someone did a search on google for “Dallas Texas Photographer,” and you ranked first on google.
-Thank is a lot of potential business finding your work.
+That is a lot of potential business discovering your work.

-You won’t rank for this on social media accounts, so it’s important to have a personal or business website to send google traffic along to.
+You won’t rank for this on social media accounts, so it’s important to have a personal or business website for organic google traffic.

 4. Showcase pricing and investments